thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 **NOTE:** Typically, a foreign key has a not-null constraint to prevent orphaned entities from being inserted.

-## How do you use constraints to implement an entity-relationship diagram in PostgreSQL?
+## How do you use constraints to implement an entity relationship diagram in PostgreSQL?

 In a relational database system, a one-to-one relationship exists when one row in table A is linked with only one row in table B.